Bora Bora Real Estate

 4. Bank on your relationships.

-Since Bora Bora is such a remote island, you’re going to need help with just about everything you do and your options are going to be limited.
-Consider working closely with a large international bank or real estate company with connections in French Polynesia.
+Since Bora Bora is such a remote island, you’ll need help with just about everything you do, and your options will be limited.
+Consider working closely with a large international bank or real estate company with connections in French Polynesia to build or finance your perfect home.

 5. Document everything.

-There is more scrutiny today in the high-end real estate market.
+The high-end real estate market is more scrutinized today.
 Financial documentation is critical.
 You’ll want to show the banks you have the funds to purchase a property, but as it can take months or years to navigate the process in French Polynesia, good records allow you to stay organized.

 6. Hire smart, reliable advisers.

-Buying property for businesses, such as hotels and bed and breakfasts are a little easier to process because it will help the local economy by providing jobs.
-Bora Bora beach properties that do not create jobs have more difficulties navigating the entitlement process.
+Buying property for businesses such as hotels and bed and breakfasts is a little easier because it will help the local economy by creating jobs.
+Bora Bora beach properties that do not create jobs have more difficulties navigating the Tahitian entitlement process.

 All communication with the proper government officials associated with the real estate authorization permit process is conducted in French.
-Those who don’t have a fluent understanding of the language are surely recommended to utilize the services of a translator.
+It is recommended that those who don’t have a fluent understanding of the language utilize the services of a translator.

 7. Don’t forget about title insurance.

-You need to get title insurance so you’ll be insured against any problems that might have been forgotten about.
+You need to get title insurance to protect against any problems that might have been forgotten about.
 You’ll also want to make sure you have a chance to look at the exceptions page of the title insurance process before closing time.

 8. Consider the maintenance.

-Bora Bora is a tropical climate with humidity, rain, and intense sun that can wreak havoc on properties that are not well maintained.
-You’ll need a hefty operating budget to import materials and hiring a caretaker to oversee your property while you are away.
+Bora Bora has a tropical climate with humidity, rain, and intense sun that can wreak havoc on poorly maintained properties.
+You’ll need a hefty operating budget to import materials and hire a caretaker to oversee your property while you are away.

 9. Know what to expect with condominiums.